fujohnwang/selectncopy/README.md

 # Intro

+This ia a **chrome extension** project.

-My "Room mate" often asks me to download movies for her, so I have to...
+Since my "Room Mate" often asks me to download movies for her, so I have to...

-This is a toy chrome extension to copy links to clipboard for download software, let's say, Thunder...
+This **chrome extension** will copy links to clipboard for download software, let's say, Thunder...

 Formerly, I did such thing in DevTools of Chrome.

 Since it's still tricky to debug the selector expressions and copy the result, I make this chrome extension.

+# What it looks like

 ![](images/screenshot.jpg)